zhmcclient/zhmc-log-forwarder/README.md

     The command will run forever (or until stopped with Ctrl-C) and will forward the log records as specified in the config file.

-Note that neither installation nor usage of the `zhmc_log_forwarder` command requires cloning this Github repo or being in a specific directory.

 # License